lynnworr/project2/README.md

 *Load*

 Once our data was collected and transformed, we were able to load it into the non-relational database, MongoDB.
-We named our instance of MongoClient "mongo" and inserted our data (hdiTest) into a collection using .insert_many.
-We queried the collection with "results" equal to list(hdiTest.find()), and were able to successfully confirm that the data was loaded when seaching "for x in results".
+We named our instance of MongoClient "mongo" and inserted our data (hdiInfo) into a collection using .insert_many.
+We queried the collection with "results" equal to list(hdiInfo.find()), and were able to successfully confirm that the data was loaded when seaching "for x in results".

 ### Sources:
 * https://hdr.undp.org/data-center/human-development-index#/indicies/HDI